anshuldante/ai-ds-ml-Theory/machine-learning-and-ai-foundations-predictive-modeling-strategy-at-scale/readme.md

 * The issues with batch scoring are:
   * When did you create the score?
   * When did you send the offer?
-* Real-time is many times more costlier than Batch, but we have to keep the following things in mind:
+* Real-time is many times costlier than Batch, but we have to keep the following things in mind:
   * What is the increase in cost?
 Do we have the budget for it?
   * Is it mission critical?
 After these 2, it's assumed that realtime > batch
   * How often do the variables change?
-For ex. if the scores are only dependent monthly statements, there is no need for generating the scores nightly.
+For ex. if the scores are only dependent on monthly statements, there is no need for generating the scores nightly.
   * What is the increase in accuracy?
 For ex. if your model is dependant on monthly and daily changing variables, you build the model on the slow variables and then slow and fast both.
 This tells you the accuracy difference between the slow and fast variables
   * What is the natural rhythm of the business?

 * #### Data Prep & Scoring

-  * A sample:
+  * **A sample:**
     * A company had 8 monthly billing cycles.
     * Data prep was done at 1 AM in the morning.
     * New scores were calculated at 20 AM.